capgainschristian/crossplane-aws-ready/README.md

 PREREQUISITES

-1) You will need awscli and minikube installed.
+1) You will need awscli, helm, and minikube installed.

-2) You will need to generate an AWS key-pair file:
+2) You will need to add your AWS credentials as a file:

 ```
 [default]